TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Become a tutor for students or adults who need help learning your first (or second) language.

-• Attend an international lecture series or other presentation on international affairs.
+• Attend an lecture series or other presentation on international affairs.

-• Rekindle your spirit of adventure and explore home!
+• Rekindle your spirit of adventure and explore your home!

-• Most importantly, consider study abroad as the beginning of a lifetime of international and intercultural experiences.
+• Most importantly, consider studying abroad the beginning of a lifetime of international and intercultural experiences.

-At the very least, know that the qualities you have developed as a result of your experience abroad—intercultural competence, adaptability, language proficiency, stress management, and perseverance — are highly prized in the global context and will serve you well in the future.
+At the very least, know that the qualities you have developed due to your experience abroad — intercultural competence, adaptability, language proficiency, stress management, and perseverance — are highly prized in the global context and will serve you well.

-Author at a popular tapas bar in Granada
+Author at a popular tapas bar in Granada, Spain.

 Author at a popular tapas bar in Granada, La Bella y La Bestia (Beauty & The Beast).

-Speaking of the future, you may have already begun to think about how you can best use your skills and abilities in the workforce.
-If your experience abroad inspires you to pursue a career in the field of international education, there are some practical measures you can take to raise your chances of securing that post-graduate job.
-The field of international education includes professionals who work as study abroad advisors, international student advisors, recruiters and teachers of English as a Second Language (ESL).
-My own interest in the field began after studying abroad in Spain for a year and was solidified by the time I completed a year-long internship at Chemeketa Community College working with international students.
-After that, I returned to Spain to earn my Master’s degree in Spanish through Middlebury College and have been working as an International Student Advisor at Lane Community College in Eugene, Oregon since my return to the States.
+Speaking of the future, you may have already begun thinking about how to best use your skills and abilities in the workforce.
+Assume your experience abroad inspires you to pursue a career in international education.
+In that case, there are some practical measures you can take to increase your chances of securing a post-graduate job.
+International education includes professionals who work as study abroad advisors, international student advisors, recruiters, and English as a Second Language (ESL) teachers.
+My own interest in the field began after studying abroad in Spain for a year.
+It was solidified when I completed a year-long internship at Chemeketa Community College, working with international students.
+After that, I returned to Spain to earn my Master’s degree in Spanish through Middlebury College.
+Since returning to the States, I have worked as an International Student Advisor at Lane Community College in Eugene, Oregon.

-The first thing I did when I realized that I could actually work with international students as a career path was to conduct as many informational interviews as I could.
-This concept does not only apply to international education but it seems that individuals in this field are particularly passionate about sharing their professional trajectories and career wisdom with rookies.
+The first thing I did when I realized that I could work with international students as a career path was to conduct as many informational interviews as possible.
+This concept applies to international education and to individuals in this field who are particularly passionate about sharing their professional trajectories and career wisdom with rookies.
 That said, they are busy individuals, so plan to have a 30-minute phone or in-person encounter and prepare your questions ahead of time, preferably aided with some web research of the institution where they work.
 After learning more about the field from them, you can ask if they’d be willing to review your resume and provide you with feedback and/or keep it on file for future job openings.
-Many times an encounter like this can lead to referrals which eventually open the door to job interviews and full-time employment.
+An encounter like this can often lead to referrals, which eventually open the door to job interviews and full-time employment.

 • Attend a NAFSA conference.
-NAFSA is the world’s largest professional association of international educators and its annual conferences in the spring draw thousands of attendees from around the globe.
-It’s a great place to network and learn more about the field through informative sessions—not to mention it looks good on your resume!
-Even if you cannot afford to pay the membership fee of $365, there are discount rates for students and you can cut your registration cost in half or more by volunteering 20 hours or more of your time while you’re there to simple tasks like registration and check-in, assisting in the Career Center and greeting at special events.
-Lastly, if you are willing to invest a little more and serious about honing your marketability, consider enrolling in one of NAFSA’s many preconference workshops on topics like Education Abroad Advising, F-1 or J-1 Student Advising for Beginners, Guidelines for Pre-departure and Arrival Orientations, Foreign Educational Credentials Analysis, Health & Safety in Education Abroad, or Fundamentals of Intercultural Communication.
-If the high-volume bustle doesn’t sound like your cup of tea, you can also experience NAFSA on a smaller scale and budget at their regional conferences in the fall.
+NAFSA is the world’s largest professional association of international educators, and its annual conferences in the spring draw thousands of attendees from around the globe.
+It’s a great place to network and learn more about the field through informative sessions — not to mention it looks good on your resume!
+Even if you cannot afford to pay the initial membership fee of $199, there are discount rates for students.
+You can cut your registration cost in half or more by volunteering your time while you’re there for simple tasks like registration and check-in, assisting in the Career Center, and greeting at special events.
+Lastly, if you are willing to invest a little more and are serious about honing your marketability, consider enrolling in one of NAFSA’s many pre-conference workshops on topics like Education Abroad Advising, F-1 or J-1 Student Advising for Beginners, Guidelines for Pre-departure and Arrival Orientations, Foreign Educational Credentials Analysis, Health & Safety in Education Abroad, or Fundamentals of Intercultural Communication.
+Suppose the high-volume bustle doesn’t sound like your cup of tea.
+In that case, you can also experience NAFSA on a smaller scale and budget at their regional conferences in the fall.

 • Invest in a Master’s degree.
-Countless veterans have informed me that the specific degree is not as important as the fact that you have one.
-A recent trend has been the creation of Master’s degrees that are tailored for the field of international education (such as SIT’s M.A. in International Education), but other common Master’s degrees are in Language & Literature, Business or Higher Education Administration & Leadership.
+Countless veterans have informed me that the specific degree is not as significant as the fact that you have one.
+A recent trend has been the creation of Master’s degrees tailored for international education (such as SIT’s M.A. in International Education).
+However, other joint Master’s degrees are in Business or Higher Education Administration and leadership.
 The golden key is to achieve that all-important balance of hands-on experience and theoretical training.
-Sometimes work experience wins out, but more and more the Master’s degree is your ticket in.
+Sometimes, work experience wins out, but more and more, the Master’s degree is your ticket.

 I hope that these helpful hints will aid you in charting your unique course of personal, academic and professional growth.
-Your experience abroad will change you forever, and the best way to enjoy it is to be well prepared for the before and after.
-You will be crossing a metaphorical bridge, but walk with confidence knowing that it has been trodden before and that there are resources to help you every step of the way.
+Your experience abroad will change you forever, and the best way to enjoy it is to be well-prepared for the before and after.
+You will be crossing a metaphorical bridge, but walk with confidence knowing that it has been trodden before and that there are abundant resources available to assist you every step of the way.
 In the meantime, let your spirit soar and bon voyage!

 On the Alicante coastline of Spain